 Another endemic, Mesanthemum africanum (Figure 7.8), appears to favour more open boggy habitats.
 It has also been found in the foothills along rivers in open habitats and on sandbanks, presumably arising from washed-down seeds.
-Surprisingly, it appears to have become more common locally in areas disturbed by mining activity, sometimes forming large flowering colonies in areas that were denuded just a few years ago.
-It is also commonly seen along better-used footpaths in wetter places.
+Surprisingly, it appears to have become locally more common in areas disturbed by mining activity, sometimes forming large flowering colonies in areas that were denuded just a few years ago, and is also commonly seen in wetter places along better-used footpaths.

 Figure 7.8.
-The endemic Mesanthemum africanum [JT]
+The endemic Mesanthemum africanum [JT].